 Single origin espresso roasts are more difficult to find as these are a single bean type, robusta or arabica and from a single geographic location within a given country.

 Single origin coffee has unique taste characteristics for each location, which is great for medium roasts and light roasts.
-The benefits of the unique flavours will be lost during the roasting process when roasting to the profile required for a classic espresso roast.
+The benefits of the unique flavors will be lost during the roasting process when roasting to the profile required for a classic espresso roast.

 It is literally pointless to use single origin beans for an espresso and, therefore, a blend wins out here.